Morgan Bosch proudly serves as a role model for young women in trades

 When driving past the new outlet mall under construction south of Edmonton, few give a second thought to the concrete barriers visible from the Queen Elizabeth II Highway.
 For Morgan Bosch, those barriers mark a job well done – and how she's grown early in her career as a crane operator.

 Bosch (Crane and Hoist – Boom Truck ‘16 and Crane and Hoist – Mobile Crane ‘17) has broken through several barriers since opting for a career in the trades over teaching.
-As an 18 year old, she was the only female in her first-year class and one of only three women in the entire trades school.
+As an 18 year old, she was the only female in her first-year class.
 On job sites, it's not uncommon to work alongside mostly men decades her senior.

 "It's cool to be able to show up on site and you're driving this big crane, you're by yourself and you get out of a crane and people don't expect a 21-year-old girl."